gabrieudev/gabrieudev/README.md

 ## 👋 Hi there, welcome to my Github profile

-- My name is Gabriel Santos and i'm Back-End Developer, from SE, Brazil.
+- My name is Gabriel Santos and i'm Back-End Developer.

 <h2 align="left">About me</h2>